 The most important experience in the education of a graduate student is the completion of a PhD dissertation.
 Each student must present a dissertation that represents the culmination of a major research project.
 The dissertation must be a well-reasoned, original contribution to knowledge in the field of study and should provide evidence of high scholarly achievement.
 The Major Professor is the primary source of guidance in the planning and preparation of the dissertation.
 However, other members of the Advisory Committee may be involved in the process as well.
 All core members of the Advisory Committee must have the opportunity to read a near-final draft of the dissertation prior to signing the Dissertation Approval Form.
 The student must submit the dissertation to the Advisory Committee at least 4 weeks in advance of the defense date to allow the Advisory Committee sufficient time to review the dissertation prior to signing the Dissertation Approval Form.
-It is the responsibility of the Advisory Committee to make suggestions for revisions before the Final Examination.
-A majority of the Advisory Committee core members must indicate that the form and substance of the dissertation are adequate to justify the scheduling of the Final Examination.
+It is the responsibility of the Advisory Committee core members must indicate that the form and substance of the dissertation are adequate to justify the scheduling of the Final

+Examination.
 The Final Examination on the dissertation may not be scheduled without the signatures of a majority of the Advisory Committee's members on the Approval Form.
 A Dissertation Defense Evaluation Form is completed by the Advisory Committee and Outside Examiner upon completion of the defense.